Columnists: When the experience in cinema is already a chimera

 At the time of writing this column, it will be two weeks since I was able to see for the first time The Green Knightby David Lowery.
 Since then, my mind has been permanently occupied (invaded, you could say) by the imposing score of Daniel Hart, by the unexpected revelation of gravity on Dev Patel’s face, by the impossible visions of giants with almost-extraterrestrial physiognomy. , for the narrative pirouettes of an author determined to establish himself as one of the great poets of the time within the cinematographic medium … For all the reasons that lead me to consider this free interpretation of the Arthurian myth as one of the best films of the year.

-I must say that I was one of the lucky ones who had his first contact there, also on the unbeatable setting of the Sitges International Fantastic Film Festival, that contest in which, four years ago, I was also lucky to discover A Ghost Story, that precious existentialist tale in which Casey Affleck traveled the universe (and its corresponding oceans of time) wrapped in a perforated sheet.
-The Catalan event, which in the last days of its 54th edition could already have 100% of the capacity of its rooms, hung the “complete” poster in the three screenings of El caballero verde, an unbeatable closing film.
+I must say that I was one of the lucky ones who had his first contact there, in addition to the unbeatable setting of the Sitges International Fantastic Film Festival, that contest in which, four years ago, I was also lucky to discover A Ghost Story, that precious existentialist tale in which Casey Affleck traveled the universe (and its corresponding oceans of time) wrapped in a perforated sheet.
+The Catalan event, which in the last days of its 54th edition already had 100% of the capacity of its rooms, hung the “complete” poster in the three screenings of El caballero verde, an unbeatable closing film.

 In other words, in total we must have been just over 1,000 people who were able to enjoy in advance a film that, as I said, is already -legally- available in Spanish territory.
 What happens is that right now this can only be seen through Amazon Prime Video (N. de la R .: in Latin America it is not available on that streaming platform); that is, at home; In other words, far from that place that until not long ago was considered the best way to get in touch with a movie.
 Before, the life of these began to walk on the big screen and over time they consolidated (or vice versa, they vanished) depending on their behavior in the domestic market.